-A statement will be published on all Council websites advising that no new information will be published on Council websites until after the election.
+A statement will be published on all Council websites advising that limited information (in compliance with this section) will be published on Council websites until after the election.

 3.1 Internal Publications and Intranet

 The publication of internal newsletters and intranet information, including instructions for the election period, policy and procedure, is permitted and will continue as normal during an election period.
 The promotion of Councillors, candidates or political parties in internal publications is not permitted.